doytowin/goooqo/README.md

 ## Introduction to OQM

-OQM is a technology that focuses on studying the Mapping relationship between Object-oriented programming languages and database Query languages.
+OQM technology focuses on studying the mapping relationship between object-oriented programming languages and database query languages.
+It is a technology that constructs database query statements only through objects.

 The biggest difference between OQM (object-query mapping) technology and traditional ORM (object-relational mapping) technology is that OQM proposes to build CRUD statements directly through objects.